uoguelph-engg4450/uoguelph-engg4450-F24-Group8-NLTK/README.md

 ## Recent Enhancements

+> **Note:** You do not need to update `index.xml` when adding or modifying packages.
+It is automatically rebuilt after changes are merged.

 ### Licensing Transparency ([PR #242](https://github.com/nltk/nltk_data/pull/242))
 - Added a top-level `LICENSE` (Apache License 2.0) for the repository.
 - Added `LICENSE-OVERVIEW.md` summarizing the licensing structure, with emphasis on the diversity of dataset licenses and the importance of reviewing individual terms.